dojo/docs/dojo/index.rst

   * :ref:`dojo.destroy <dojo/destroy>`

-    Destroy a DOM element
+    Destroy a DOM node

   * :ref:`dojo.empty <dojo/empty>`

-    Empty the contents of a DOM element
+    Empty the contents of a DOM node

-* Attributes (dojo/dom-attr)
+* Attributes (:ref:`dojo/dom-attr <dojo/dom-attr>`)

+  This module defines the core Dojo DOM attributes API.
+This module will be retired in the future and superseded by :ref:`dojo/dom-prop <dojo/dom-prop>`.
+The convention for the return variable for this module is ``domAttr``.

   * :ref:`dojo.attr <dojo/attr>`